 It is tragic that John and Thomas did not stay together and come into unity, yet there are a few obvious reasons why Thomas and John may not have warmed up to each other.
-John probably didn't have a sterling pedigree for education, polish or intellect, while Thomas had a significantly better one.
-It evidently took John a long time to work his way out of the Israelite paradigm and thinking, and Thomas may have been well ahead of him in this regard.
+John probably didn't have a sterling pedigree for education, polish or intellectual background, while Thomas had a significantly better one.
+It evidently took John a long time to work his way out of the Israelite paradigm and thinking, and Thomas may have been well ahead of him in this regard, and frustrated with him.
 John had a brother, James, who remained a staunch member of the early Christians, while he and Thomas were coming out of this mindset.
 Thomas did not share their low middle class occupation of being fishermen, and it may have been very hard for him not to feel frustrated and/or superior.

 The bottom line is that the only two disciples–John and Thomas–that seem to have understood Yeshua's life and message the most, failed to stay together and failed to come into effective unity and become spiritual brothers.
 They certainly failed to collaborate in order to inaugurate the Kingship of the Heavens for the wider world.

 GOSPEL OF THOMAS

 Preface: These are the secret sayings which the living Yeshua spoke and which Didymos Judas Thomas wrote down.

 Commentary: The phrase "the living Yeshua" is an obvious reference to the resurrected Yeshua, the resurrection being a fact that Thomas KNEW.
 Didymos is Greek for "the twin," Judas means "Praise God," and Thomas is Aramaic for "the twin."
 Thus we have: "The twin, praise God, the twin."
 This word-play phrase starts off the Gospel of Thomas dealing with the ultimate issues by implying Thomas' peership with Yeshua as a son of God.
-The Greek to Aramaic shift can be seen to imply that Thomas had rebuilt his psyche or self-identity to be the true one, that based on internal spiritual realities.
+The Greek to Aramaic phrase can be seen to imply that Thomas had rebuilt his psyche or self-identity to be the true one, that being based on internal spiritual realities.

 1. And he said, 'Whoever finds the interpretation of these sayings will not experience death."
 See: Thomas 18,19,59,111, Jn 3:15, 4:14, 35-37, 5:24,39,40, 6:27,40, 6:47-51,58, 8:51-53, 10:10, 27,28, 11:25,26, 17:2,3, Lk 9:27